1841 United Kingdom census: Abbreviations of Occupation

+Regional populations

 Genealogy

 As the first British census which aimed to record details about every citizen, the 1841 census is an important genealogical source.
 However, it has some limitations when compared to later censuses: exact ages are not usually given; relationships between members of the same household are not stated; and people's places of birth are simply noted as within the census county or not (or are quite frequently given as "N.K.", meaning "Not Known").

-Very few census records for Ireland prior to 1901 survive due to the Irish Public Office being bombed on 30 June 1922.
+Very few census records for Ireland prior to 1901 survive due to the fire at the Irish Public Office on 30 June 1922.
 Some of the 1841 Census returns for Killeshandra of Cavan county, Kilcrohane of Cork county, Thurles of Tipperary county and Aghalurcher of Fermanagh county survived.